Hurricane247/URUNTokenAndCrowdsale/README.md

 # URUNTokenAndCrowdsale
-ERC-20 Token contract and its corresponding crowdsale smart contract
+ERC-20 Token contract and its corresponding crowdsale smart contract.